Andrew Naguib's Homepage

 (آندرو نجيب؛ الصفحة الشخصية)

-I like anime, philosophy, theatre, and art; I had to pause the latter two for a while to become a computer scientist–and, recently, a mathematician.
-Perhaps in a parallel life2, I am currently performing on a stage and possibly a cubist in another.
+I like philosophy, music, anime, theatre, and art; I had to pause the latter two for a while to become a computer scientist–and, recently, a mathematician.
+Perhaps in a parallel life1, I am currently performing on a stage and possibly a cubist in another.

-In philosophy3, I am mostly intrigued by foundations of mathematics, reasoning, language, morality, and theology (with relatively increased interest in theodicy).
+In philosophy2, I am mostly intrigued by foundations of mathematics, reasoning, language, morality, and theology (with relatively increased interest in theodicy and Christianity).

 These are some selected articles that influenced my understanding: